Blog >

 Example: how this already plays out

-They don’t treat customer stories as one thing.
-They treat them as a reusable asset that moves across channels.
+Notion does this well with “proof content.”
+They don’t treat customer stories as one thing living in one place.
+They reuse them across channels.

 TREND 6: Omnichannel is one POV everywhere